r-chong/InterviewGPT/README.md

 -   For the email text, I used langchain to summarize the transcript and provide scores, stats, and give verdict on candidate
 -   timestamps to measure speed; you can see how long the candidate took for each question, possible flagging if they answer too fast

-**Prompting**

--   cut down Ack's original prompt to save tokens- AI interviewer: provides focused and structured interviews, asking one question at a time and ensuring comprehension by asking follow-up questions before moving to the next question

 ---

 # How to set up CLI